msroot/checkout_to/README.md

 	Switched to a new branch '1591138031_add_line_items_to_order'

+## Who

+- Inspired by Phoebe Beckinger
+- Implement it by Yannis Kolovos

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.